Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Modelers/Rower/Readme.md

-The Rower helps to set rowed lines in a Databaser from pointed attributes, ready then to be flushed in a table.
+The Rower helps to set rowed lines in a Databaser from pointed attributes, ready then to be inserted in a table.

 """